robotsorcerer/robotsorcerer.github.io/research.md

 </center>

 Hi there!
 I am a Senior Researcher at Microsoft Research, New York City.
 My work combines the elegance of machine learning and control theory with the practical impact of autonomous systems -- to the end of developing principled data-driven analysis and synthesis for real-world dynamical systems.

+During my PhD and postdoc, I worked on developing modeling methods for continuum, compliant, and configurable (C3) soft robots for medical assitive systems in cancer radition therapy.
+Leveraging the theory of nonlinear elastic deformations and modern machine machine learning methods, I provided mechanisms and methods suitable for the modeling
-Currently, I am focused on a range of topics spanning safety-critical learning systems, interactive machine learning, and devising optimally robust learning schemes for the control of nonlinear dynamical systems.
+(fiber-reinforced) elastomeric actuators and adapted principles from optimal and adaptive control theory for their manipulation.
+Nowadays, I worry about scalable modeling and control algorithms for manipulating real-world (physical) and often complex systems.
+In noo order of particular importance, I am focused on a range of topics spanning safety-critical learning systems, interactive machine learning, and devising optimally robust learning schemes for the control of nonlinear dynamical systems.

 <a name="serv"></a>
 #### **Community Service**